edwinst/nes64-controller-modification/README.md

    Wiring with 1x ON-ON-ON switch and two diodes:
-   (Note: The switch in the image is actually a 2x ON-ON-ON switch but I used only one leg of the switch in order to try out this circuit variant.)
+   (Note: The switch in the image is actually a 2x ON-ON-ON switch but I used only one pole of the switch in order to try out this circuit variant.)

    ![](https://github.com/edwinst/nes64-controller-modification/blob/main/nes64-diode-version-cable-side.png?raw=true)
    ![](https://github.com/edwinst/nes64-controller-modification/blob/main/nes64-diode-version-button-side.png?raw=true)